rems-project/lem/doc/invokation.md

 - `-tex`  generate LaTeX output for each module separately.
 This means that for each input file, a separate output `.tex` file is created.
 These files contain the pretty-printed input.

 - `-tex_all output_filename.tex` generate LaTeX output in a single file.
-All input files are added as separate sections to the file `output_filename.tex` and a TOC is added before.
+All input files are added as separate sections to the file `output_filename.tex` and a table of contents is added before.

 - `-html` generate HTML output for each module separately